bichangwei/PMAT/README.md

     Commands:

-        all         an efficient assembly tool for plant mitochondrial genome
+        all         an efficient assembly toolkit for plant mitochondrial genome

         graphBuild  Structure assembly based on Newbler output
 ```